Skip to main content

 Daily Wear

-Wear Moldavite as a pendant over the Heart Chakra to keep its transformational energy working continuously.
-Start with a small piece and wear it for only a few hours at a time, gradually increasing as you acclimate to its intensity.
-Some practitioners recommend removing Moldavite jewelry during sleep, as its high-vibration energy can cause vivid dreams or restlessness.
-Combine with a grounding stone worn at the ankle or carried in a pocket for balance.
+Wear Moldavite as a pendant over the heart if you want its energy working on you throughout the day.
+Start with a small piece and wear it for just a few hours at a time, building up as you get used to the intensity.
+Many practitioners suggest taking it off at night because the energy can produce vivid or restless dreams.
+Wearing a grounding stone at the same time, either at the ankle or in a pocket, helps keep things balanced.

 Home Placement

-Place Moldavite on your altar or meditation space to elevate the vibration of the entire area.
-A Moldavite specimen in your workspace can stimulate innovation and cosmic inspiration.
-Avoid placing Moldavite in the bedroom if you are sensitive to its energy, as it may interfere with sleep.
-For Feng Shui, place Moldavite in the center of your home (health and harmony) to elevate the energy of the entire space.
+Put Moldavite on your altar or in your meditation space to raise the energy of the whole area.
+A specimen in your workspace can spark creative or unconventional thinking.
+Be cautious about putting it in the bedroom if you are sensitive to its energy, since it can interfere with sleep.
+For Feng Shui, the center of your home (health and harmony) is a good placement.

 Crystal Grids

-Use Moldavite as the centerpiece of a spiritual growth or transformation grid.
-Its high-frequency energy acts as a cosmic antenna that amplifies and broadcasts the intentions of the surrounding crystals.
-Combine with Clear Quartz points pointing inward to direct energy toward the Moldavite, or pair with grounding stones like Black Tourmaline and Smoky Quartz at the outer positions to anchor Moldavite's celestial energy into physical reality.
+Use Moldavite as the centerpiece of a grid for spiritual growth or transformation.
+Its high-frequency energy functions like a cosmic antenna, picking up and amplifying the intentions of the surrounding stones.
+You can point Clear Quartz points inward toward the Moldavite to concentrate energy, or put grounding stones like Black Tourmaline and Smoky Quartz at the outer positions to anchor the celestial energy into something practical.

 How Do You Cleanse & Charge Moldavite?